FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 The **Machine-to-machine authorization** OAuth mode is different than the previous modes we've covered.
 This mode does not involve users at all.
 Rather, it allows an application to interact with another application.
 Normally, this is via backend services communicating with each other via APIs.

-<<IMAGE/DIAGRAM MAYBE>>

 Here, one backend needs to be granted access to the other backend.
 We'll call the first backend the source and the second backend the target.
 To accomplish this, the source authenticates with the OAuth server.
 The OAuth server confirms the identity of the source and then returns a token that the source will use to call the target.
 This process can also include permissions that are used by the target to authorize the call the source is making.

 Using our TWGTL example, let's say that TWGTL has 2 microservices: one to manage ToDos and another to send WUPHFs.
+Overengineering is fun!
 The ToDo microservice needs to call the WUPHF microservice.
-The WUPHF microservice needs to ensure that any caller is allowed to call its APIs.
+The WUPHF microservice needs to ensure that any caller is allowed to call its APIs before it posts the WUPHF.

+{% include _image.liquid src="/assets/img/advice/modern-guide-oauth/client-credentials-grant.svg" alt="The WUPHF microservice needs to ensure the TWGTL microservice is authorized." class="img-fluid" figure=false %}

 The workflow for this looks like this:

 1. The ToDo microservice authenticates with the OAuth server.
 1. The OAuth server returns a token to the ToDo microservice.